shaharv/docs/wiki/C++_coding_conventions.md

 ## Namespaces

 - Never add `using namespace` in header files, for not polluting the namespace of the includers.
 Always fully qualified type name in header files.
-- Never use `using namespace::std`, not even in source files.
+- Never use `using namespace std`, not even in source files.
 If needed, import individual symbols, for example using `std::cout`.
 Importing the entire std namespace is overkill and could easily create ambiguities.

 ## Variable declarations